angrybacon/doomsday-wiki/markdown/chapters/appendices/decklists.md

 ## Current Decklists

 Since the printing of :card[Thassa's Oracle], an old friend resurged from the
-dead: Meandeck Doomsday.
+dead: Doomsday.
 The list plays a more reactive role in most matchups and focuses on building resources before going off.
 Since TO is so compact and cheap compared to its predecessors, it can still allow for quick wins with an actual long game plan.